BodduSriPavan-111/chandassu/README.md

 5. Accuracy_Evaluation.ipynb: Benchmarking and accuracy (Chandassu Score) evaluation

 ## Acknowledgements
-Special thanks to Sesha Sai Vadapalli and Kalepu Nagabhushana Rao, maintainers of andhrabharati.com.
+Special thanks to Sesha Sai Vadapalli and Kalepu Nagabhushana Rao, maintainers of [andhrabharati.com.](https://andhrabharati.com/). </br>
+Appana Mohan Naga Phani Kumar for proofreading our article. </br>
+Sincere gratitude to our parents and family members for their continuous support throughout this work. </br>
+This work was undertaken with the grace of Sri Ramalinga Chowdeswari Devi.

 ## Citation
 Goes here